Last updated on February 16th, 2023

 Having a basic understanding of how your furnace works and where its parts can be located is a great idea for safety and troubleshooting.
 Though you do not need the skill set of a qualified technician you should consider familiarizing yourself with some of the basic parts of your furnace.
 This will not only help you in the event that your furnace stops working, but also aid you in keeping your furnace running well with regular maintenance.

-In this article, we will help you identify what the flame sensor on your furnace is, and how you can find it on your own furnace.
+In this article, we will help you identify what the furnace flame sensor on your furnace is, and how you can find it on your own furnace.
 We will also detail what you need to know about keeping this part clean and why it is important to do so.

 If you ever have a furnace-related concern or need help with your furnace maintenance, don’t hesitate in reaching out to one of our qualified technicians at EVAM Canada.
 Also, see our DIY Furnace & Heating tips for more support with keeping your furnace running efficiently all season long.